MonikaBarget/distant-reading/docs/pages_tasksheet_epstein.md

 - What do listeners think about the role of law enforcement and the judicial system in preventing abuse and punishing abusers?
 - What implications does the Epstein case have for feminist activism and advocacy regarding sexual violence and trafficking?

 Please make sure to use several different tools in Voyant.
-If you need help with the analysis workflow, consult the advice in the [Skills](#) menu.
+If you need help with the analysis workflow, consult the advice in the ==Skills== menu.
 You can also scrape your own additional data for comparative analysis.